luminus-framework/luminus/resources/public/md/logging.md

 Luminus template comes with [clj-log](https://github.com/yogthos/clj-log) dependency and a log4.properties setup for logging to the standard out.

-Logging is done using Clojure maps and any Clojure data structure can be logged, eg:
+The logger generates pretty printed Clojure maps and any Clojure data structure can be logged directly:

 ```clojure
 (ns example